Dari0o/UHCPlugin/README.md

 If this fails, then build the .java file with gradle and copy the build .jar file into the plugins folder.

 Note that the plugin is still under development and features might have to be changend in the Java file (build it ,copy it in plugins for changes to take affect) in order for it to work properly.
+I also dont take this project very serios, because it was intended for personal use only.